bes/css-module-selector-exists/README.md

 Then add the loader ABOVE any other loaders, so that it is placed last in the loader evaluation chain.

-Here is an example for a LESS loader:
+Here is an example for a LESS loader, you may be using pure CSS or SASS, adapt the example accordingly:

 ```
 {
     test: /\.module\.less$/,